project-mirrors/forgejo-helm/README.md

 ### External Database

-Any external database listed in [https://docs.gitea.com/installation/database-prep](https://docs.gitea.com/installation/database-prep) can be used instead of the built-in PostgreSQL.
+A [supported external database](https://forgejo.org/docs/latest/admin/config-cheat-sheet/#database-database/)can be used instead of the built-in PostgreSQL.
 In fact, it is **highly recommended** to use an external database to ensure a stable Forgejo installation longterm.

 If an external database is used, no matter which type, make sure to set `postgresql.enabled` to `false` to disable the use of the built-in PostgreSQL.